bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 Example output:

-The metawrap stats file for the
+The statistics file outlining the results of the MetaWRAP bin refinement module.

-less output/bin_refinement/KGHS_1-0/metawrap_50_10_bins.stats
+<span class="mark">less
+output/bin_refinement/KGHS_1-0/metawrap_50_10_bins.stats</span>

-Obtained from QUAST output transposed_report.tsv output file for KGHS_1-0_bin.1 and KGHS_1-0_bin.3.
+Table data obtained from the MetaWRAP bin refinement module statistics output file and QUAST transposed_report.tsv output file for KGHS_1-0_bin.1 and KGHS_1-0_bin.3.

 **Table 4**: Number and quality of bins refined using MetaWRAP.